Maui fires death toll rises to 67, and survivors say they didn't get any warnings as the flames closed in

 "I wanted to force him to come with me, but he was very hardheaded and he didn't want to come," she told CBS affiliate KGMB-TV.

-Hawaii emergency management records show no indication that warning sirens were triggered, officials confirmed Thursday.
+Hawaii emergency management records show no indication that warning sirens were triggered when the wildfires erupted Tuesday, officials confirmed Thursday.
 Instead, officials sent alerts to mobile phones, televisions and radio stations — but widespread power and cellular outages may have limited their reach.

+Hawaii Attorney General Anne Lopez announced Friday that her agency would conduct a "comprehensive review of critical decision-making and standing policies leading up to, during, and after the wildfires."

 Lahaina business owner J.D.
 Hessemer said he decided to evacuate early in the morning before the fires reached the town, without ever hearing an emergency alert.